DS3Lab/cognival-cli/README.md

 ``the 0.1168531943034873 0.11272377054039184 0.25456297601240524 ...``

 All cognitive data sources are freely available for you to download and preprocess.
 However, if you prefer the fully preprocessed vectors as described in the publication, you can download them [here](https://drive.google.com/open?id=1pWwIiCdB2snIkgJbD1knPQ6akTPW_kx0).

-## Significance testing

-To run the statistical significance tests on the regression results as described in the paper, place your result files in `significance_testing/results/`.
-We use the implementation of the Wilcoxon test for NLP provided by [Dror et al. (2018)](https://github.com/rtmdrr/testSignificanceNLP).

-Then you can set the specific configuration in `significance_testing/sig_test_config.py` and run these scripts in the following order:
-1. `statisticalTesting.py`
-This will create and test all test results for the chosen modalities in `significance_testing/reports/`.
-2. `aggregated_eeg_results.py` or fMRI or eye-tracking (scripts differ slightly)
-This will output how many of your hypotheses are accepted under the Bonferroni correction (see paper for detailed description).